dantan0/dantan0/README.md

 ### Hi there 👋

 I'm Dan and love coding and tech!
+Currently

-- 🔭 currently working on a cypto portfolio project.
+- 🔭 working on a cypto portfolio project.
-- 🌱 currently learning full-stack web dev @ lighthouse labs.
+- 🌱 learning full-stack web dev @ lighthouse labs.

 <!--
 **dantan123/dantan123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.